kapilchoudhary/project-conversation-history/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Things you need to cover:

-* Ruby version
+* Ruby Version: `3.0.0`

-* System dependencies

-* Configuration
+* Rails Version: `6.0.6.1`

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run Bundle
+  `bundle install`

+* Configure the postgres username and password in `database.yml`.

+  Then, we need to run in terminal -
+  `rails db:create` and `rails db:migrate`

+  After this need to exit from the terminal run: `exit` Run rails server